meenakshisl/ockam/documentation/architecture/messaging/Pipes_Channels.md

 ## Purpose

-Pipes and channels are main building blocks for end-to-end messaging.
+Pipes and channels are the main building blocks for end-to-end messaging.

 In order to provide end-to-end properties of message delivery, the "ends" need to be defined and have coordinated logic and state.
 This means we need groups of coordinated workers to achieve that.

 ## Definitions